alexrobertsonuk/ga4-for-content-designers/docs/user-journeys.md

 4. Remove any rows above the column headers so that the first visible row contains the column headers.
 6. Add a new column titled 'Average sessions per user'.
 7. Divide the 'Sessions' column by the 'Total users' column.
-8. To calculate the proportion completing in a single session, divide:

-   Total users (completion page AND session count = 1)
-   ÷
-   Total users (completion page, all)

 ### Variables